TNO/gLTSdiff/docs/example-merge-three-version-annotated-automata.md

 Next, we configure gLTSdiff to compare, merge, and write version-annotated automata.
 While we can directly use the `StructureComparator` class, it is typically easier to use a builder.
-Builders hide many low-level details and provide default configuration, allowing to perform comparisons using less code.
+Builders hide many low-level details and provide a default configuration, allowing to perform comparisons using less code.
 We configure gLTSdiff using the builder that is tailored specifically for comparison of automata, as follows:

 ## Configuration